-Continuing from our previous blog we highlight few more benefits of EQ and diversity supported by research on the subject, by renowned thought leaders.
+Continuing from our previous blog, we highlight a few more benefits of emotional quotient (EQ) and diversity supported by research on the subject by renowned thought leaders.

 There are tangible benefits to higher EQ.
 People with higher EQ are more self-aware and have more control over their emotions.
 They possess the ability to understand others, demonstrate greater motivation, enjoy larger social networks, and even have higher incomes.
 As the modern workplace connects us with more diverse people than ever before, emotional intelligence is a vital tool for empathy, productivity, and success.

-As Daniel Goldman points that a star performing team is one where the team members have a very high group IQ.
-The actual productivity or effectiveness of a team is not measured by the best talent of every person rather by measuring that how people are valued in that team, how people feel there is harmony, how they get along, how they surface simmering issues, take time to celebrate, to know each members strengths and weakness and how they support each other, precisely a team that has a high emotional intelligence.
+As Daniel Goldman points out, a star-performing team is one where the team members have a very high group IQ.
+The actual productivity or effectiveness of a team is not measured by the best talent of every person but rather by measuring how people are valued in that team, how people feel there is harmony, how they get along, how they surface simmering issues, take time to celebrate, to know each member's strengths and weaknesses, and how they support each other—precisely a team that has high emotional intelligence.

-For a team to work efficiently and smoothly, individuals must feel comfortable to collaborate with one another and cooperate on a regular basis.
+For a team to work efficiently and smoothly, individuals must feel comfortable collaborating with one another and cooperating on a regular basis.
 They need to feel secure in a work environment where they understand each other and know that they are appreciated.
 These are intangibles that cannot be fulfilled by procedures alone.
-They require a level of trust only a high EQ team can provide in an authentic manner.
+They require a level of trust only a high-EQ team can provide in an authentic manner.

-As per a research by Vanessa Urch Druska, assistant professor organizational behaviour wrote in an article for Harvard Business Review, that there are 3 conditions that empower a group's effectiveness: trust among members, a sense of group identity and a sense of group efficacy.
-Without these conditions, a team may not reach their full potential, because the members will choose to refrain from fully engaging with each other.
+As per research by Vanessa Urch Druska, Assistant Professor of organizational behavior, wrote in an article for Harvard Business Review, there are 3 conditions that empower a group's effectiveness: trust among members, a sense of group identity, and a sense of group efficacy.
+Without these conditions, a team may not reach their full potential because the members will choose to refrain from fully engaging with each other.
 To be most effective, the team needs to create emotionally intelligent norms.

-The Center for Creative Leadership identified 3 significant aspects where poor performance can derail the careers of executives, difficulty in handling change, inability to work on a team and play interpersonal relations.
-(Off the track: Why and how successful executives get derailed)
+The Center for Creative Leadership identified 3 significant aspects where poor performance can derail the careers of executives: difficulty in handling change and the inability to work on a team and play interpersonal relations.

 The Four Quadrants of EI